cyberbotics/webots/docs/discord/technical-questions-2020.md

 Can getTime() be used to satisfy this requirement?
 It is a method for each robot object.

-Assume your windows partition is not encrypted by bit locker, I think you need to install a driver on Ubuntu to read NTFS format in order to perform read and write.

-An alternative method is to install Dropbox on both windows and Ubuntu and let the cloud to sync the folder.
-I use this method for my Mac and windows computers.

-##### Olivier Michel [Cyberbotics] 12/22/2020 06:30:39
-Yes `getTime()` should do the trick to implement independent timers on each robot.

 ##### Master.L 12/22/2020 07:12:23
 Can I run the actual robot test and then load the saved data into the simulation for data analysis?